bhupal4all/Practice/README.md

 ```

 > __tomcat 7__ : please ensure that tomcat picked Java Higher version else you will get magor.minor expcection [51]

+## sb-practice/Spring Boot
+We are going to learn spring boot.

 # References
 * Koushik course - walkthrough